 I may occasionally note that a property is for sale, especially if it’s obviously in need of a buyer to prevent demolition, but I do not represent, nor imply representation, of any property on the web site.
 This extends to the depictions of the properties themselves.

 How do you know the name of a house or any of the other history you share?

 I often don’t know anything about the properties I depict on the page.
-With the exception of properties listed on the National Register of Historic Places, all structures that are identified on the web site have been identified by people who either own, live near, or have other associations.
+With the exception of properties listed on the National Register of Historic Places, most structures on the web site have been identified by followers who have some sort of personal knowledge of the properties.

 How do you determine the architecture of a house or building?

 I use multiple sources and often learn as I go.
 Some styles are quite simple, while others are difficult.
 The biggest problem in identification comes with houses built between the last decade of the 19th and the first few decades of the 20th century.
 I call many of these “Eclectic” as they often display characteristics of several different styles.
 I sometimes use one term and later discover a better term, in which case I will change the title.